winterkami/Discord-Bot-NodeJS/README.md

 Run `node .` in the base dir to start the bot
-Run `docker-compose up -d` in base dir to start the database
+Run `docker-compose up -d` in base dir to start the database Run `docker-compose down -v` to delete container if envs are changed

 # Send message in channel
 To send a message `Hello world!` to a Discord channel with id `123`